nazsakib/sakibsnaz/content/_index.md

 ## Hello there!
 ### Welcome!

-As a Technical Support Engineer at Zepto Apps, a leading Shopify SaaS-based company, I specialize in delivering exceptional technical assistance for the Zepto Product Personalizer app.
-My role involves resolving customer inquiries for Shopify store owners, and providing support to optimize the app's functionality.
+I am currently working as a Technical Support Engineer with expertise in Shopify and WordPress.

+Within the WordPress ecosystem, I specialize in Learning Management Systems, booking systems, and landing pages.
+My technical skill set includes HTML, CSS, JavaScript, PHP, Figma to HTML, jQuery, Bootstrap, and Tailwind.

 Beyond my professional responsibilities, I actively contribute to the WordPress.org official community, where I collaborate with fellow enthusiasts and contribute to the ongoing development and enhancement of WordPress.